Kosovo sets tariffs on Serbia, Bosnia as ties strain

 The tariffs come into power immediately and do not apply to international brands produced in the two neighboring countries.

+Haradinaj said that Serbia and Bosnia had never respected the Central European Free Trade Agreement, or CEFTA, rules in the trade relations with Kosovo, causing significant financial losses.

-Earlier this month, Kosovo introduced a 10 percent tax on goods from Serbia and Bosnia Herzegovina, both of which have not recognized Kosovo's 2008 independence.
+Earlier this month, Kosovo introduced a 10 percent tax on goods from Serbia and Bosnia-Herzegovina, both of which have not recognized Kosovo's 2008 independence.

-Speaking about that previous tax, Serbian President Aleksandar Vucic said that hiking import tariffs is a policy "from the 17th century."
+Serbian President Aleksandar Vucic has called the national security council, Serbia's top body dealing with the military and police, to address the issue, according to state Tanjug news agency.

 Despite simmering tensions between Serbia and Kosovo, business ties have grown and Serb imports to Kosovo amount to about 400 million euros ($460 million) a year, while Kosovo's exports to Serbia are much lower.